A guide to NAPs and why GCF is supporting this UN process to spark catalytic climate action

 More details about GCF guidelines on national adaptation support are available on pages 17 to 22 of the GCF Readiness Guidebook.

-To find out more about GCF’s support for adaptation planning, please contact
+To find out more about GCF’s support for adaptation planning, please contact the GCF country programming team

 - GCF has approved 37 adaptation projects amounting to USD 1.08 billion and 18 cross-cutting projects amounting to USD 1.05 billion